Dragonsbane: Critical reception

+Overall, the critical reception to Hambly's book was positive.

-Locus praised the novel as well, stating, "This is literary alchemy of a high order, and it confirms Hambly's place as one of the best new fantasists"; moreover, Locus advises, "When the author is Barbara Hambly, prepare for something special."
-Betsy Shorb from the School Library Journal also observed, "This fantasy is peopled with appealing, fully delineated characters, even the dragon Morkeleb.
+In the September 1986 issue of Locus, Faren Miller praised the novel, stating, "This is literary alchemy of a high order, and it confirms Hambly's place as one of the best new fantasists."
+Miller noted "When the author is Barbara Hambly, prepare for something special."

+Dave Langford reviewed Dragonsbane for White Dwarf #79, and stated that "her hero slays dragons only with extreme reluctance and by fighting dirty, the traditional witch is not only the hero's lover but a strong heroine in her own right, and the dragon is a damned sight more sympathetic than some of its victims."

+Betsy Shorb, writing for School Library Journal, observed, "This fantasy is peopled with appealing, fully delineated characters, even the dragon Morkeleb.
 The conflict between the need to love and the need to develop one's talents add even more interest to an already interesting quest."

-Dave Langford reviewed Dragonsbane for White Dwarf #79, and stated that "her hero slays dragons only with extreme reluctance and by fighting dirty, the traditional witch is not only the hero's lover but a strong heroine in her own right, and the dragon is a damned sight more sympathetic than some of its victims."
+In Issue 13 of Gateways, Susan Kreider noted, "Once again, Barbara Hambly presents fascinating and believable characters at the center of her story ... [but] by far the most intriguing character in Dragonsbane, however, is the dragon himself, Markeleb."
+Kreider was disappointed in the end of the book, pointing out "The last page of the penultimate chapter ends the story quite effectively, and the reader may come away from the book with the impression that the last chapter was added on under an editor's pressure for a happy ending."